mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/2-create-function-app.md

 ![Detected Azure Functions Project Prompt](../img/detected-azure-functions-project-prompt.png)

 Click **Yes** and [all of this will be yours](https://github.com/Microsoft/vscode-azurefunctions/blob/master/docs/project.md)!
-Granted, it's not _as_ benefitical for an F# project, but I still think it's worth it for the `Tasks.json` alone.
+Granted, it's not _as_ beneficial for an F# project, but I still think it's worth it for the `Tasks.json` alone.

 After clicking **Yes**, VS Code will prompt you to select the default language for your project.
 Please select `F#Script`.